letsencrypt/website/content/en/docs/a-warm-welcome-to-asn1-and-der.md

 For BER encoding, seconds are optional in both UTCTime and GeneralizedTime, and timezone offsets are allowed.
-However, DER (along with RFC 5280) specify that seconds must be present, fractional seconds must not be present, and a timezone offset must not be used.
+However, DER (along with RFC 5280) specify that seconds must be present, fractional seconds must not be present, and the time must be expressed as UTC with the "Z" form.

 The above date would be encoded in DER as: